baeriswyln/eth-cs/docs/data/rtai/robustness.md

 ### Incomplete certifications

 The incomplete certification processes are generally faster, but are only able to approximate the results.
 They are sound but incomplete.
-We start with initial preconditions $\phi$ and pushes them through the network.
+We start with initial preconditions $\phi$ and push them through the network.
 This leads to over-approximations that different methods try to reduce to improve the certification.
 In essence, we have a certain input region (in the case of an image, this can be represented with the image itself and a delta on each pixel), and we try to prove for every point in this region, that the classification leads to the same result $\psi$.
 This is called